ilyavf/tx-builder/notes-on-monadic-composition.md

   return state
 }
 ```
+Technically, since in JavaScript an object is passed by a reference, in our "unit" functions we do not have to return
-Technically we do not have to return state since we knew that our unit functions only mutate the state and does not
+the state since we know that they only mutate the state and do not redefine it.
+But lets still do this in the sake of
-redefine it.
+demonstrating the purity.

 ### V2: use composition to avoid manual gluing